0xolishell/matic-docs/docs/develop/ethereum-polygon/getting-started.md

 **There is no change to the circulating supply of your token when it crosses the bridge**;

-- tokens that leave ethereum network are locked and the same number of tokens are minted on Polygon as a pegged token (1:1).
+- Tokens that leave ethereum network are locked and the same number of tokens are minted on Polygon as a pegged token (1:1).
 - To move the tokens back to the ethereum network, tokens are burned on Polygon network and unlocked on ethereum network during the process.

 ## PoS vs Plasma